 Why?: Be tactical on where you invest energy

 CPG portfolios are expertly segmented across a spectrum of user profiles, occasions or cultures… we all fall for the “good-better-best” strategy!
 Harnessing the necessity for new business models of digital health (from subscription to value-based performance) brands could create a very sophisticated, yet familiar, model that spreads investment across the ever-changing needs of the audience.

 Why?: Ensure new approaches remain fit for purpose

 Integrating new approaches into an established business is often a roadblock to success.
-Incrementally layering a digital experience on top of an established physical product could enable the ‘integration’ culture of connected products to complement the deep expertise of the consumer health and wellness sector… without hopefully causing too many ripples!
+Incrementally layering a digital experience on top of an established physical product could enable the ‘integration’ culture of connected products to complement the deep expertise of the consumer health sector… without hopefully causing too many ripples!

 Product usage data + audience market data

 Why?
 Use real-time data to fuel your product development process